agrarian-iot/agrarian-iot.github.io/index.md

           **Humble Beginnings**
         text: >-
-          We begun with small group of people willing to work hard
+          We begun with a small group of people willing to work hard.
       # Prototype
       - image: assets/img/portfolio/timeline/prototype.jpg
         title: >+